 All emissions factors in the “Office Emissions” category are based on annual (12 month) emissions.
 Emissions factors for energy (kWh) are based on state-based figures from the EPA eGRID

-There are 0.005 metric tonnes of CO2 per 1 therm of natural gas.
-(Source: Greenhouse Gas Equivalencies Calculator)
+There are 0.00548 metric tonnes of CO2 per 1 therm of natural gas.
+(Source: U.S. Department of Energy)

 Emissions factors for electricity by your monthly bill are based on state based figures from the EPA eGRID to get the state-by-state prices for energy, and the emissions factors are generated from the Department of Energy’s Energy Information Administration.
 On average, electricity sources emit 1.222 lbs CO2 per kWh.
-State CO2 emissions per kWh may vary greatly in accordance with the amount of clean energy in the energy supply (Vermont: 0.0055 lbs/kWh; North Dakota: 2.0685 lbs/kWh).
-(Source: (Source: EPA eGRID Summary Tables and Data Files)
+State CO2 emissions per kWh may vary greatly in accordance with the amount of clean energy in the energy supply (Vermont: 0.00668 lbs/kWh; Wyoming: 2.041lbs/kWh).
+(Source: (Source: EPA eGRID Summary Tables)